15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Types of Flatfish

 They all rest on the seafloor and then sink into the sand.
 However, they differ and can all be considered to be tasty meals.
-Here’s the list of types of Flat fish to eat in the ocean
+Here’s the list of types of Flatfish to eat in the ocean

 What Is Flatfish?

 Flatfish is a catch-all term for a type of fish that is, as its name suggests, flat, with both of their eyes on one side of the body.
-These special traits allows them to lie flat on the seafloor, hiding themselves under the sand.
+These special traits allow them to lie flat on the seafloor, hiding themselves under the sand.

 The scientific name for flatfish is “Pleuronectiformes” or “Heterosomata”, including over 700 species of fish.
-Among the flatfish names list, some of the best types of flat fish to eat are:
+Among the flatfish names list, some of the best types of flatfish to eat are:

 1. Brill